 - No Strings

-In other words, the concrete undergoes hydration, in which the major compounds in cement form chemical bonds with water molecules.
-It causes concrete to harden and become durable enough for its intended use.
+In other words, the concrete undergoes a process called hydration, in which the major compounds in cement form chemical bonds with water molecules.
+Hydration causes concrete to harden and become durable enough for its intended use.
 The setting period begins when the concrete is placed and continues until it has developed the desired properties.

 Concrete setting has a significant impact on the properties of hardened concrete including: